|Seafaring boat on dry dock.|

 What else is still painful and uncomfortable?
-The incision scar in my sternum is itchy, feels as if it’s pulling the skin and remains raised.
-The hardest part is I have trouble bending over to pick up something from the floor or when I look for something in the tiny under-the-counter refrigerator in the kitchen.
+The incision scar in my sternum is itchy, feels as if it’s pulling the skin, and remains raised.
+The hardest part is having trouble bending over to pick up something from the floor or looking for something in the tiny under-the-counter refrigerator in the kitchen.

-The chair I use, although comfortable while sitting, is low to the ground and I have trouble standing up from it.
-My legs are still sore from the surgeries and I don’t possess the leg strength I had in the past.
+Although comfortable while sitting, the chair I use is low to the ground, and I have trouble standing up from it.
+My legs are still sore from the surgeries, and I don’t possess the leg strength I had in the past.

-The police department in Carna in located in a tiny building.
 There’s not a lot of crime in Connemara.
+The police department in Carna is located in a tiny building.
 Police officers are referred to as “Garda” in Ireland.

-From time to time, my heart does weird things; too fast, too slow; missed beats.
-These can be unnerving but I’ve decided not to allow myself to worry about it when I know this is not unusual during the first year post bypass.
+From time to time, my heart does weird things; too fast, too slow missed beats.
+These can be unnerving, but I’ve decided not to worry about it when I know this is not unusual during the first year post bypass.

 |Nearby ruins.
 Many such buildings are found in the countryside.|

-So, maybe today is a milestone day…no bandages for now and…I can walk up and down the steep hill which I am now doing each day, walking further and further.
-I’m grateful to be alive and remind myself of this fact every day and each time I feel a twinge of discomfort.
+So, maybe today is a milestone day…no bandages for now and…I can walk up and down the steep hill, which I am currently doing each day, walking further and further.
+I’m grateful to be alive and remind myself of this fact every day, and each time I feel a twinge of discomfort.